 Dr. Anthony S. Unger is the medical director for the Gildenhorn Institute for Bone and Joint Health and an orthopaedic surgeon at Sibley Memorial Hospital.
-He is board certified and practices out of Washington Orthopaedics and Sports Medicine, located in Sibley Memorial Hospital’s Medical Building and Chevy Chase, MD.
+He practices out of Washington Orthopaedics and Sports Medicine, located in Sibley Memorial Hospital’s Medical Building and Chevy Chase, MD.
 Dr. Unger is also currently a co-director of the Johns Hopkins Community Joint Program, a co-director of the orthopaedic section at The Georgetown University Hemophiliac Center and a director of the Washington Center for Hip and Knee Surgery.

 Dr. Unger has a recognized expertise in total joint replacement and minimally invasive surgery.
 He regularly lectures and teaches about these techniques to both national and international physicians.
 Dr. Unger is also an expertise in anterior hip replacement surgery, which draws both national and international patients.